 The investigation revealed that within the first six months of 2011 there were two reported deaths of Americans: one was a maritime accident, and the second was a drowning.
 The TDA’s final report focused on the tourist concern “is Puerto Vallarta safe?” in regard to a number of different safety issues.
 Their report included the fact that Puerto Vallarta, Mexico has three state-of-the-art medical facilities with trauma centers.
 Of these three hospitals, Ameri-Med Hospital near Marina Vallarta is the best equipped.

-An important safety feature highlighted in the report is that Puerto Vallarta, Mexico provides its city with a Safe Taxi Notification System where anyone who is the victim of a crime or who has witnessed a crime can report it to a taxi driver who will report the event to their call center which reports the incident to the Police Emergency Call Center by dialing “066” (which is like dialing 911 in the U.S.).
-More information about this program is available at: www.taxisafepv.com.
+An important safety feature highlighted in the report is that Puerto Vallarta, Mexico provides its city with a Safe Taxi Notification System where anyone who is the victim of a crime or who has witnessed a crime can report it to a taxi driver who will report the event to their call center which reports the incident to the Police Emergency Call Center by dialing “911” (which is the same as diling 911 in the U.S.).
 The report also praised Puerto Vallarta for having 2 police officers for every 1000 persons, twice the Mexico national average for number of policemen.
 This enables the Puerto Vallarta police department to provide extra security in the tourist zones and have officers available to assist visitors.
 The TDA study concluded that Puerto Vallarta, Mexico is one of the safest international destinations for tourists and expatriates alike.
 The comparative analysis figures for 2011 are taken directly from the TDA report.

 Comparative Analysis 2011: The City of Anaheim, California where Disneyland is located has the approximate same population as that of Puerto Vallarta, Mexico and both are popular vacation destinations.
 A comparison of the most serious crime statistics disclosed the following: